IGCIT/Intel-GPU-Community-Issue-Tracker-IGCIT/.github/ISSUE_TEMPLATE/bug-report---windows-games.md

 ---
 name: Bug Report - Windows Games
-about: Report glitches, crashes or any other issue in your Windows games
+about: Report glitches, crashes or any other issue in your Windows games.
 title: ''
 labels: ''
-assignees: ''
+assignees: 'leoben2'

 ---